ahiron08/Regressors-ML-project/README.md

 "ML_OCT.ipynb" is the code used to train the model.
 "OCT_model.hb" and "OCT_model.keras" are the trained model.
 "Retinal_Scan_Analyser.ipynb" is the code that implements the already trained model.

+We are using kaggle API for the dataset.
+Please install your api key from kaggle's website to use this code.